David-Mawer/OreoWifiPasswords/README.md

-# WifiPasswords
+# OreoWifiPasswords

-this is my first Android Project.
+This was Nexxado's first project (see <a href="https://github.com/Nexxado/WifiPasswords">Nexxado's GitHub branch</a>)

+I adopted it and extended it (as my first android project) to get it working on Android Oreo.

 #### a completely free app that shows your device saved wifi passwords.